 With that all said, this book has a beautiful cover, is a standalone and is a young adult fantasy.
 Although a thick read, it is paced well, moving along quickly with the aid of twists and turns and character influences.

 I love the concept of three riddles to solve and how the author lays this out for the reader, it kept me intrigued and wanting more.
-There is a strong element of romance but it is written beautifully that this only enhances the story.
-There’s similarities to an Italian opera, “Turandot” that the author follows fairly closely in her story.
+There is a strong element of romance but it is written so beautifully that the romance only enhances the story.
+There’s similarities to an Italian opera, “Turandot” that the author follows closely in her story.

 A slave girl loving a prince, quite a standard story-line but in this case it’s remarkable because of how the author has written it.
 There is an element of class and social acceptance of beauty over lack of beauty, making those gifted with beauty worth something and those lacking, worthless.